spellerberg/quire-sanjose/content/chapter13.md

 2435 Oak Crest Ave.
 Austin, TX 78704

 The following list of items is found in the Archives of San Jose Catholic Church.
 Each document is identified by Source # and first or most important phrase.
-A full list of sources is in article 13.3.b.
+A full list of sources is in article labeled Sources.

 #### Documents